hm-green-it-lab/enviroinfo2025/README.md

     ./gpl-<benchmark_name>-DISABLED_TURBO_CPU100

-Following this, we disabled some cores on the RISC-V machine as it contains 8 CPU cores, whereas the x86 machine only contains 2 real cores with 4 virtual threads.
+Following this, we disabled four cores on the RISC-V machine as it contains 8 CPU cores, whereas the x86 machine only contains two real cores with four virtual threads.
 The results for these runs contain the following run_configuration:

     ./gpl-<benchmark_name>_CORE-LIMITED-CPU-4